ISA or pension – which should I take first?

 Next steps

-Deciding how to draw a tax-efficient and sustainable retirement income can be complicated, and that’s where getting some smart advice comes in.
+Deciding how to draw a tax-efficient and sustainable retirement income can be complicated, and that’s where getting some financial advice comes in.
 At RBC Brewin Dolphin, we can build a plan that is tailored to your individual circumstances, and help you feel confident you’re doing the right thing with your money.

 The value of investments, and any income from them, can fall and you may get back less than you invested.
 This does not constitute tax or legal advice.
 Tax treatment depends on the individual circumstances of each client and may be subject to change in the future.
 Information is provided only as an example and is not a recommendation to pursue a particular strategy.